bekk/bekk-christmas/post/kotlin/wip-using-the-bytecode-viewer-and-decompiler-plugins-in-intellij-to-lift-the-veil-of-kotlins-magic.md

 calendar: kotlin
 post_year: 2020
 post_day: 19
-title: "WIP: Using the Bytecode Viewer and Decompiler plugins in IntelliJ to lift the veil of Kotlin's magic"
+title: "WIP: Using the Bytecode Viewer and Decompiler tools in IntelliJ to lift the veil of Kotlin's magic"
 image: ""
 ingress: IDE's commonly include a lot of useful tools that can make our lives as developers easier.
 Some are pure productivity tools to speed up our